rabirabirara/obsidian-jelly-snippets/README.md

 One of my goals writing this was to write a simple plugin that used the API exactly as described by the [unofficial docs](https://marcus.se.net/obsidian-plugin-docs/) and by vanilla Typescript.
 I also wanted to make the core functionality of the plugin more flexible, though of course I have yet to add certain features that would truly provide that.

+Another motivation was that I wanted to make a plugin by which I could type in my personal note-taking syntax (called JellyNote); I originally was going to write a whole editor extension, but I eventually realized that I could implement it with snippets.
+So, I'll be adding features to this plugin as long as I need them for JellyNote syntax.

 ## Future Improvements

 - Control characters in snippets (e.g. whitespace, particularly newlines? currently snippets are trimmed on both ends; should probably not trim spaces)